MISGENDERED: Limits of Large Language Models in Understanding Pronouns: Introduction

-Although language models do not perform well on predicting neo-pronouns in a zero-shot setting, models with few-shot learning abilities are able to adapt slightly with a few examples (in-context learning achieves an accuracy of up to 45.4\% for neo-pronouns).
+Although language models do not perform well on predicting neo-pronouns in a zero-shot setting, models with few-shot learning abilities are able to adapt with a few examples (in-context learning achieves an accuracy of up to 64.7\% for neo-pronouns).
 However, performance plateaus with more shots, and it is not clear how this method of prompting with examples can be used to mitigate bias in downstream applications.
 Future work should focus on further evaluation of language technologies on their understanding of non-binary pronouns and mitigating biases.
-While we have made progress towards recognizing pronouns as an open class in NLP rather than a closed one, there is still much work to be done in this regard.
-Overarching limitations of our work are its adherence to a Western conceptualization of gender, as well as being confined to English.
+While we have made progress toward recognizing pronouns as an open class in NLP rather than a closed one, much work remains to be done.
+The overarching limitations of our work are its adherence to a Western conceptualization of gender, as well as being confined to English.
 To facilitate further research, we release\footnote{Appendix \ref{sec:appendix_uci}} the full dataset, code base, and demo of our work at \url{https://tamannahossainkay.github.io/misgendered/}.